cderv/r-bucket/README.md

 Quarto (https://quarto.org/) is an open-source scientific and technical publishing system built on Pandoc.
 Quarto documents are authored using markdown, an easy to write plain text format.

-This bucket contains the manifest to install and update easily the [quarto CLI](https://github.com/quarto-dev/quarto-cli/releases) for Windows.
+This bucket contains the manifests to install and update easily the [quarto CLI](https://github.com/quarto-dev/quarto-cli/releases) for Windows for stable versions and pre-release versions.

-**Quarto is still in heavy development and the last available daily build will be installed**
+#### Stable version

 ```powershell
 # install